-Table 3-31 summarizes the parking space requirements demand for the BART Extension stations.
+Table 3-31 summarizes the parking space requirements for the BART Extension stations.
 As shown in the table, PNR demand for the BART Extension would be approximately 1,960 spaces in the 2035 Forecast Year for the two stations with PNR facilities.
 The parking table does not include KNR demand at stations.
-Space for that activity KNR is provided, along with spaces for bus passenger boarding and alighting, as part of overall station access design.
+Space for that activity is provided, along with spaces for bus passenger boarding and alighting, as part of overall station access design.
 VTA express and local bus services would not generate substantial PNR requirements.
 The 2035 Forecast Year parking demand reflects ridership of 52,000 for the BART Extension.
-Note that the BART Extension Alternative would not provide no dedicated parking spaces would be provided for BART riders at the Downtown San Jose and Diridon Stations-would not be provided; although however, BART riders would be able to park in public and private parking facilities near these stations or at the Alum Rock/28th Street or Santa Clara Stations.
+Note that the BART Extension Alternative would not provide dedicated parking spaces for BART riders at the Downtown San Jose and Diridon Stations, although BART riders would be able to park in public and private parking facilities near these stations.

-Table 3-31: 2035 Forecast Year BART Extension Alternative Park-and-Ride Demand
+Table 3-31:2035 Forecast Year BART Extension Alternative Park-and-RideDemand

 Station Name 2035 Parking Demand (spaces)

-Alum Rock/28th Street 1,560
+Alum Rock/28 th Street 1,560

 Santa Clara 400

 Total 1,960

-Source: Hexagon Transportation Consultants, Inc. 201 7 6a.
+Source: Hexagon Transportation Consultants, Inc. 2016a